Berhampur: Demographics

 The effective literacy rate of Berhampur was 90.04 %, higher than the national average of 74.04 %.
 Male and female literacy rates were 93.83 % and 85.92 %, respectively.
 8.2 % of the population were children ages 0–6 years.
 The adult and child sex ratios were 917 and 898 females per 1000 males, respectively.

+As of 2021 Census of India (provisional), the population of Berhampur was 356,598, of which 185,754 were males and 170,844 were females making it the fourth most populous urban city in Odisha state and 126th in India.

 Transportation

 Road

 Brahmapur city is connected with National Highways NH-16 (Chennai–Kolkata), NH-59 (Brahmapur-Khariar), NH-516 (Narendrapur-Gopalpur), State Highway 17 (Odisha) and State Highway 22 (Odisha) which connect almost all other cities and towns of Odisha.

 Three-wheeler auto taxis are the most important mode of transportation in this city, with Taxis also on the city's roads.
 Online "C-cabs" and "ola" taxi-service app is also available.
 The state government has constructed a new bus station at Haladiapadar, at the outskirts of the city.
 The Ganjam Urban Transport Services Limited (GUTSL) with joint partnership with Odisha State Road Transport Corporation (OSRTC) have an agreement to run a city-bus service for Brahmapur to urban centres on its periphery (Chatrapur, Gopalpur and Hinjili, Taratarini, Bhairabi) since 27 February 2014.